 - Gargle several times a day with warm salt water (1/2 tsp of salt in 1 cup water).

-- Drink cold liquids or suck on popsicles.
+- Drink cold liquids or suck on frozen fruit-flavored ice pops.

-- Use a cool-mist vaporizer or humidifier to moisten and soothe a dry and painful throat.
+- Use a cool-mist vaporizer or humidifier can moisten and soothe a dry and painful throat.

 Calling your health care provider

 - You develop a sore throat that does not go away after several days

 - You have a high fever, swollen lymph nodes in your neck, or a rash